 Integration through Education Session One: school linking across difference

-Meg Henry and Linda Cowie, co-directors of The Linking Network, teachers and former senior school leaders discuss how the charity works with schools to build integration in local areas, facilitating school linking and supporting schools and teachers in incorporating identity, diversity, community and equality into their curriculum.
+The co-director of the Linking Network and former senior school leader Meg Henry along with Azam Ali, an RE teacher in Bradford and Secondary Advisory Teacher for the Linking Network, discuss how the charity works with schools to build integration in local areas, facilitating school linking and supporting schools and teachers in incorporating identity, diversity, community and equality into their curriculum.
 The Network currently has Schools Linking Programmes in 28 Local Authority Areas, with 30.000 pupils taking part this academic year.
 What are the key challenges The Linking Network has faced in this work and how have they overcome them?
 All sessions will have a Q&A where participants can ask further questions.

 Speakers: Meg Henry & Linda Cowie, Co-directors of The Linking Network